chaunm/node-actors-prototype/actors/logic/bonjour.md

 		- Updating information about the owner & wifi information
 		- Removing Anonymous user
 		- Mark itself as initialized
-		- Ask the system to reboot
-	- Kill itself

 - Otherwise, rebroadcasting itself